roundrobin/flummox-react-router-webpack-demo/README.md

 ## App

-The app shows how stores and actions works along with the react-router component.
-For the purpose of the demo, we implement a rooms store.
-Which show a list of chat rooms.
+This demo app shows how stores and actions work in conjunction with the react-router component.
+For the purpose of the demo, we implement a chat room store,  which holds the data of all rooms and a list of all active rooms

+ And show a list of chat rooms.

+## Not included
+* Isomorphic setup (no server side rendering)

 ## TODOs